Anay-Joshi26/axlebot-discord-bot/README.md

 - FFmpeg installed and available in your PATH
 - Dependencies inside the `requirements.txt` file
 - Firestore account + database with `account_key.json` file
+- A `.env` or environment variables set with necessary values (such as keys, paths etc)
 - Lavalink YouTube plugin, follow [this guide](https://github.com/lavalink-devs/youtube-source#plugin) to add that and update the `application.yml` file as needed

 ### Installation